Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Spacecraft Rendezvous in perturbed Keplerian orbits

 \section{Spacecraft Rendezvous in perturbed Keplerian orbits}

 This paper focuses on mission design for on-orbit servicing operations targeting multiple resident space objects in Earth orbit.
 In this scenario, a servicing spacecraft (servicer) executes an approach maneuver to a predefined waypoint in the vicinity of a target spacecraft (target).
-During the preliminary trajectory design phase of such missions, it is essential to conduct rapid trade studies between time of flight and total control cost across a diverse set of candidate targets, each characterized by distinct orbital elements and, consequently, unique relative dynamics.
+During the preliminary trajectory design phase of such missions, it is essential to conduct rapid trade studies between flight time and total control cost across a diverse set of candidate targets, each characterized by distinct orbital elements and, consequently, unique relative dynamics.
+In addition, trajectory design must account for the presence of uncertainty in the system.
+Accordingly, this paper considers optimization of a nominal deterministic trajectory that explicitly models uncertainty effects and satisfies mission constraints in a probabilistic sense.